baranov-V-V/HashTable/README.md

 <img src="Pictures\Gprof6.JPG" width="auto" height="auto">

-Onfortunately it didn't work out again and standart is still faster
+Unfortunately it didn't work out again and standart is still faster

 So we will leave this function as it was.
 #### Results